RBI Grade B

 New answer posted

-The final RBI Grade B cut off is prepared based on taking into consideration the aggregate marks in Paper-I, II, and III of Phase II and interview out of 375.
+The final RBI Grade B cut off is prepared based on the mains exam and interview.
 Based on the final cut off marks, candidates are offered an appointment to the post.
+Recruitment is done based on the number of vacancies.

 New answer posted